Woody Woodpecker Racing

 Woody Woodpecker Racing is a 2000 kart racing video game developed by Syrox Developments and published by Konami for the PlayStation and Microsoft Windows.
-The game showcases characters from the Woody Woodpecker franchise within the context of a kart racing game.
+The game features characters from the Woody Woodpecker franchise in the context of a kart racing game.

 Gameplay

 Woody Woodpecker Racing is a kart racing game in which the player controls characters from the Woody Woodpecker franchise, who drive in a variety of vehicles.
 While racing, the player can accelerate, steer, brake, hop or use weapons and power-ups with the game controller's analog stick and buttons.
 The game includes four single-player modes: "Quest Mode", "World Championship", "Time Trial", and "Single Race".
 In Quest Mode, the player chooses from a selection of six playable characters and competes in a succession of races, unlocking new tracks and characters as they progress.
 In World Championship, the player races in a league and earns points based on their ranking in each race; the racer with the highest points at the end of the league is the winner.
 In Time Trial, the player must achieve the best lap time in any given track, and in Single Race, the player can partake in a five-lap race on any track.
 The game includes a multiplayer mode in which two players compete head-to-head.
 Woody Woodpecker Racing initially includes six playable characters, with three additional characters being unlocked in Quest Mode.